WICG/navigation-api/README.md

 This isn't a complete panacea: in particular, such metrics are gameable by bad actors.
 Such bad actors could try to drive down average measured "load time" by generating excessive `navigate` events that don't actually do anything.
 So in scenarios where the web application is less interested in measuring itself, and more interested in driving down specific metrics, those creating the metrics will need to take into account such misuse of the API.
 Some potential countermeasures against such gaming could include:

 - Only using the start time of the navigation in creating such metrics, and not using the promise-settling time.
-This avoids gaming via code such as `event.respondWith(Promise.resolve()); await doActualNavigation()` which makes the navigation appear instant to the browser.
+This avoids gaming via code such as `event.transitionWhile(Promise.resolve()); await doActualNavigation()` which makes the navigation appear instant to the browser.

 - Filtering to only count navigations where `event.userInitiated` is true.